GSA/889-tool/README.md

 - pytest https://github.com/pytest-dev/pytest/ (MIT) -- Makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries. -- Used to help write and execute tests.
 - pylint https://pylint.pycqa.org/en/latest/ (GPL2) -- Pylint is a static code analyzer -- Used to help in writing clean consistent code

-The python Flask application can be deployed in a production environment using a variety of tools.
+The python FastAPI application can be deployed in a production environment using a variety of tools.
 While they are not required, these tools may be useful:

 - gunicorn https://docs.gunicorn.org/en/stable/ (MIT) -- WSGI HTTP Server for UNIX -- Used to run FastAPI app
-- uvicorn https://www.uvicorn.org (BSD) -- Provides asynchronous workers to allow gunicorn to handle asyncIO Additional libraries used by the tool can be found in the requirements.txt (python libraries) and package.json (javascript libraries) files.
+- uvicorn https://www.uvicorn.org (BSD) -- Provides asynchronous workers to allow gunicorn to handle asyncIO Additional libraries used by the tool can be found in requirements.txt.

 ## Features

-The tool performs three main tasks.
+The tool performs two main tasks.

 1. Search term pre-processing. - Improves the quality of search results returned by the SAM Entities API by modifying the search expression provided by the user.
 Regular expressions are used to identify SAM UEIs, and US and NATO cage codes.
 See the search_preprocessor.py file and associated tests in tests/test_search_preprocessor.py
 2. Determine entity compliance status. - Call the SAM Entities API and append the response data with a "samToolsData" section for each vendor containing compliance information.
 See compliance/compliance_rules.py for compliance rules and associated tests in tests/test_compliance_rules.py.
-3. Render PDF record of vendor compliance.

-## NASA SAM Tool API Endpoints
+## NASA/SAM Tool API Endpoints

 The 889 compliance SAM Tool provides a single API endpoint.
-This endpoints allow for other tools (like the Vue.js front-end) that require 889 compliance data from SAM to obtain this from the SAM Tool.
-They can be found in `__init__.py`.
+This endpoint allow for other tools (like the Vue.js front-end) that require 889 compliance data from SAM to obtain this from the SAM Tool.
+The endpoint is defined in `__init__.py`.

 `<HOST_URL>/api/entity-information/v3/entities`